mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 5 D3 of your family members are killed or otherwise lost to the herd.
 Their sacrifice is compensated by an increase of SOC+1, which may elevate you into the next caste.
 You do not leave the career.

 6 You were ejected from the herd.
 Gain 1 level of Outsider.
-You are no longer a K’kree; you are nothing.
+You are no longer a K'kree; you are nothing.
 Survive as best you can, or die.
 Nobody cares either way.

 **2D EVENT**